 Many of us are shy.
 But some of us are painfully so, to the point of being anxious in unfamiliar situations.
 What is a shy solo traveler to do?
 Read on.

+I once fell into the painfully shy category.
 I was quite anxious in my early twenties.
 For example, at university I had a fear of walking through a closed classroom door.
-If I didn't make it in time for class and the door was closed I wouldn't go in because everyone would look at me.
+If I didn't make it in time for class and the door was closed, I wouldn't go for fear that everyone would look at me.

 Fortunately, over the years I've learned to manage my shyness.
 Living with extroverts I slowly learned their techniques and unbeknownst to me, practiced them.
 In time I discovered how to be more outgoing and engage with the world.

 But that took years!
 What if you don't want to hold back life?
 I recently received a letter from a reader in his early thirties who wants to take a gap year but is anxious about doing so.
 Here is some of his email…

 … I am also very shy and I have had a lot of social anxiety going all the way back to high school.
 I tend not to say anything to strangers whenever I go to parties, or out to bars with my friends unless they talk to me first.
 I also get a little stressed going into stores and paying for things at cash registers and having nothing to say as ridiculous as that might sound. … I was hoping you could give me an idea of where to start my trip where people overseas might be more likely to walk up and start talking to me so I could build up my confidence a little before I tackle the harder countries.
 I honestly really want to do this, but I definitely feel anxious about the idea of going through the whole trip alone.”

 Responding to this email is a tall order.
 It's also something that could be helpful to others so I thought I would answer it in a post.